tothbalintjanos/prettifier/CODE_OF_CONDUCT.md

 Everybody is welcome to contribute to this project.
-Let's keep the conversation focused around prettifying content using a GitHub bot and the tone constructive.
+Let's keep the conversation focused around formatting content using a GitHub bot and the tone constructive.